-- 100 Sea-ice thickness in the Weddell Sea from four reanalyses are evaluated against observations from satellite altimeters, moored ULS and ship observations.
-For comparison with Envisat, the modelled ice thickness data are gridded onto the Envisat product 50-km polar stereographic grid using linear interpolation.
-Before the comparison with ICESat-1 sea-ice thickness estimates, the reanalyses are gridded onto a 100 km Equal-Area Scalable Earth (EASE) grid (Brodzik et al., 2012), also using linear interpolation.
-Before comparing with in situ observations, such as ULS and ASPeCt, all reanalyses and altimeter sea-ice - 105 thickness data are linearly interpolated to the locations of in situ observations.
-In order to mitigate temporal gaps between the observations and reanalyses, the instantaneous ULS sea-ice thickness data are monthly averaged before comparison.
+Sea-ice thickness in the Weddell Sea from the four reanalyses are evaluated against observations from satellite altimeters, moored ULS and ship observations.
+For comparison with Envisat, the modeled ice thickness data are gridded onto the Envisat product's 50 km polar stereographic grid using linear interpolation.
+Before the comparison with ICESat-1 seaice thickness estimates, the reanalyses are gridded onto a 100 km equal-area scalable earth (EASE) grid (Brodzik et al., 2012) also using linear interpolation.
+Before comparing with in situ observations, such as ULS and ASPeCt, all reanalyses and altimeter sea-ice thickness data are linearly interpolated to the locations of in situ observations.
+In order to mitigate temporal gaps between the observations and reanalyses, the instantaneous ULS sea-ice thickness data are averaged monthly before comparison.
 When comparisons are made against monthly ASPeCt sea-ice thickness, all available daily records around specified model grids are averaged monthly.
-However, the small temporal coverage of ASPeCt impedes its representativeness, and the uncertainty of ASPeCt should be taken into consideration in the evaluation.
-Besides, we exclude the IceBridge sea-ice thickness in our - 110 evaluation because the period of coincidence between IceBridge and NEMO-EnKF and ULS observations is less than one year and three years, respectively.
+However, the small temporal coverage of AS-PeCt impedes its representativeness, and the uncertainty of ASPeCt should be taken into consideration in the evaluation.
+Moreover, we exclude the IceBridge sea-ice thickness in our evaluation because the period of coincidence between IceBridge and NEMO-EnKF and ULS observations is less than 1 year and 3 years, respectively.

-2.1 Sea-ice thickness from four reanalyses
+2.1 Sea-ice thickness from the four reanalyses

-The German contribution of the Estimating the Circulation and Climate of the Ocean project Version 2 (GECCO2) is an ocean synthesis based on MITgcm.
-GECCO2 assimilates abundant hydrographic observations by the adjoint 4-D Var method starting

-115 from 1948 (Köhl, 2015).
-This synthesis is only constrained by ocean measurements without any sea ice data assimilation.
-Its horizontal spatial resolution is 1°×1°.
+The German contribution of the project Estimating the Circulation and Climate of the Ocean Version 2 (GECCO2) is an ocean synthesis based on MITgcm.
+GECCO2 assimilates abundant hydrographic observations by the adjoint 4-D Var method starting from 1948 (Köhl, 2015).
+This synthesis is only constrained by ocean measurements without any sea-ice data assimilation.
+Its horizontal spatial resolution is $1^{\circ} \times 1^{\circ}$.

-Similar to GECCO2, the Southern Ocean State Estimate (SOSE) is also an ocean and sea ice estimate based on MITgcm model using the 4-D Var method (Mazloff et al., 2010).
+Similar to GECCO2, the Southern Ocean State Estimate (SOSE) is also an ocean and sea-ice estimate based on the MITgcm model using the 4-D Var method (Mazloff et al., 2010).
 SOSE has been constrained by various kinds of observations, such as Argo and CTD profiles, sea surface temperature and height from satellite observations, as well as mooring data.
 Also, SOSE assimilates the satellite sea-ice concentration data from the National Snow and Ice Data Center (NSIDC).
 SOSE has been widely used in various studies (e.g., Abernathey et al., 2016; Cerovečki et al., 2019).
-In this paper, we evaluate the SOSE sea-ice thickness provided from 2005 to 2010 at a resolution of 1/6° (Mazloff et al., 2010).
+In this paper, we evaluate the SOSE sea-ice thickness provided from 2005 to 2010 at a resolution of $1/6^{\circ}$ (Mazloff et al., 2010).

-- 125 Massonnet et al. (2013) produced an Antarctic ice thickness reanalysis based on the Nucleus for European Modelling of the Ocean (NEMO) ocean model coupled with the Louvain-la-Neuve sea Ice Model Version2 (LIM2) ice model, using the ensemble Kalman Filter (EnKF), which is referred to NEMO-EnKF in the following text.
+Massonnet et al. (2013) produced an Antarctic ice thickness reanalysis based on the Nucleus for European Modelling of the Ocean (NEMO) ocean model coupled with the Louvain-la-Neuve sea Ice Model version 2 (LIM2) using the Ensemble Kalman Filter (EnKF), which is referred to as NEMO-EnKF in the following text.
 Satellite sea-ice concentration is assimilated in this model by which the sea-ice thickness is improved, exploiting the covariances between sea-ice concentration and sea-ice thickness.
-The ice thickness in this data set has a spatial resolution of 2° and has been used to investigate the - 130 variability of salinity in the Southern Ocean (Haumann et al., 2016).
+The ice thickness in this data set has a spatial resolution of 2° and has been used to investigate the variability of salinity in the Southern Ocean (Haumann et al., 2016).